danielbodnar/awesome-stars/README.md

 ## server

+- [bleenco/abstruse](https://github.com/bleenco/abstruse) - Abstruse is a free and open-source CI/CD platform that tests your models and code.
 - [pyrossh/rust-embed](https://github.com/pyrossh/rust-embed) - Rust Macro which loads files into the rust binary at compile time during release and loads the file from the fs during dev.
 - [honzaap/Systemizer](https://github.com/honzaap/Systemizer) - A system design tool that allows you to simulate data flow of distributed systems.
 - [BiagioFesta/wtransport](https://github.com/BiagioFesta/wtransport) - Async-friendly WebTransport implementation in Rust